ibm-cloud-docs/EventStreams/eventstreams050.md

 ```
 {: codeblock}

-NB: If you're using a Kafka client earlier then 0.10.2.1 the sasl.jaas.config property isn't supported and the client configuration must instead be provided in a JAAS configuration file.
+Note, if you're using a Kafka client earlier than 0.10.2.1, the sasl.jaas.config property isn't supported and the client configuration must instead be provided in a JAAS configuration file.

 ### Connecting and authenticating in an application other than Java
 {: #kafka_notjava }

-Any client that supports Kafka 0.10 with SASL PLAIN and TLSv1.2 should work with Event Streams.
+Any client that supports Kafka 0.10 with SASL PLAIN and TLSv1.2 should work with E{{site.data.keyword.messagehub}}.

-Note that the client must support the SNI extension to TLS where the servers hostname is included in the TLS handshake.
+Note that the client must support the SNI extension to TLS where the server's hostname is included in the TLS handshake.

 Example clients are as follows:
 * [librdkafka ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/edenhill/librdkafka/){:new_window}